obsidianmd/obsidian-help/en/Obsidian Publish/Set up a custom domain.md

-You can set up a custom domain or subdomain for your [[Introduction to Obsidian Publish|Obsidian Publish]] site.
+You can set up a custom domain or subdomain for your [[en/Obsidian Publish/Introduction to Obsidian Publish|Obsidian Publish]] site.

 At the moment, we only support configuring custom domains using the following methods: